If you're new to the world of leather, you'd be forgiven for finding all the different types of leather a little confusing.

 Full grain leather is the highest quality of leather available.
 It is the highest grade and regarded as the best out there.

-Full grain leather is actually the very top layer of the hide (not to be confused with top-grain.
-Weird, we know!).
+Full grain leather is the very top layer of the hide.

 In order for leather to be considered full grain, the grain must be fully intact.
 No sanding or buffing can be applied, not even to remove natural imperfections.